ryanavogel/mac-bash-theme/README.md

 # mac-bash-theme
 This repository includes config files and a terminal theme to make your Mac terminal look like Git Bash on Windows.
-To use this, import the Git Bash.terminal file using Terminal and then copy the contents of .bash_profile and .gitconfig to your Home directory (e.g. ~/Users/rvogel).
+To use this, import the Git Bash.terminal profile using Terminal and set it as the default.
+Then, copy the .bash_profile and .gitconfig files (or the contents to your existing files) to your Home directory.
 * Git Bash.terminal - Mac terminal theme that changes the background and text colors.
 * .bash_profile - Changes the bash prompt to display the Git branch you are currently in.
 * .gitconfig - Changes some of the colors displayed when using Git commands.